Cost to Replace Roof Tiles

 What Type of Roof Tiles are There?

-As alluded to earlier, there are differences between the various roof tiles available.
-In each of the following subsections, we will explain what each type is, how they’re made when they’re used, as well as listing their pros and cons.
+There are differences between the various roof tiles available.
+Let's explain what each type is, how they’re made, when they’re used, as well as list their pros and cons:

 Clay Roof Tile Cost